Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 nothing #hide
 ````

-The distance dictionary assigns a per-feature weight λ_k that controls how strongly each feature influences the similarity kernel.
+The distance dictionary assigns a per-feature weight $\lambda_k$ that controls how strongly each feature influences the similarity kernel.
 Distances are variance-normalized then transformed into similarities via an exponential kernel.
-In-silico QSAR predictions are estimates and thus less reliable, so we down-weight them (λ = 50) relative to the physical assay results (λ = 200), ensuring that the available physical measurements have a stronger influence on the belief update.
+In-silico QSAR predictions are estimates and thus less reliable, so we down-weight them ($\lambda = 50$) relative to the physical assay results ($\lambda = 200$), ensuring that the available physical measurements have a stronger influence on the belief update.

 ````@example ConditionalUncertaintyReduction
 distances = Dict{String,Any}()